-Reasonable and proportionately sized free standing/monument signs are encouraged to reflect the architecture and building materials used in the primary structure.
+Free standing / monument signage is encouraged to reflect the architecture and building materials used in the primary structure.

 General Sign Principles

 Commercial establishments should be identified by attractive, legible signs that serve the needs of the individual business, complement the site and the architecture, and are legible to both the motorist and pedestrian.